ehamberg/gtdguide/src/lyagtd.markdown

 # The "@@waiting for@@" list

-When you delegate work to others, send an e-mail you expect or need to be replied to, order something, or have a task that is "blocked" because you are waiting for someone else to do something, it should be written down on your
-@@waiting for@@ list.
-These items should always be stamped with the current date so that you'll be able to e-mail your co-worker Marvin and say "I'm still waiting for the WTF report you said you'd finish within a month.
+When you delegate work to others, send an e-mail you expect (or need) a reply to, order something, or have a task that is "blocked" because you are waiting for someone else to do something, it should be written down on your @@waiting for@@ list.
+These items should always be marked with the current date so that you'll be able to e-mail your co-worker Marvin and say "I'm still waiting for the WTF report you said you'd finish within a month.
 That was 32 days ago!".

 # Projects